 Tom Toothaker, PT, DPT

-Make an appointment with Dr. Toothaker or another OSC Physical Therapy provider by clicking the “Request Appointment” button below or by calling (757) 596-1900.
+Make an appointment with Dr. Toothaker or another physical therapist by clicking the “Request Appointment” button below or by calling (757) 596-1900.